 If you’re still worried about the environmental impact of electric car batteries, read this article to find out how long EV batteries last, what they’re made of and more about what happens when they die.

 Electric cars are zero-emissions vehicles because they use an electric motor alongside these lithium-ion batteries instead of an internal combustion engine.
-If Read this guide to learn more about how EVs work.
+Read this guide to learn more about how EVs work.